nashville-software-school/client-side-mastery/book-1-leonids-toys/chapters/DN_TOPICS_LIST.md

 # Listing Only The Topics

-Now that you have listed all of the notes, now you need to list all of the topics that have been used to describe the notes.
+Now that you have listed all of the notes, you need to list all of the topics that have been used to describe the notes.

 ## Instructions